-Foreign Debt.
+Foreign Sovereign Debt.
 To the extent that a Fund invests in obligations issued by governments of developing or emerging market countries, these investments involve additional risks.
 Sovereign obligors in developing and emerging market countries are among the world's largest debtors to commercial banks, other governments, international financial organizations and other financial institutions.
 These obligors have in the past experienced substantial difficulties in servicing their external debt obligations, which led to defaults on certain obligations and the restructuring of certain indebtedness.
 Restructuring arrangements have included, among other things, reducing and rescheduling interest and principal payments by negotiating new or amended credit agreements or converting outstanding principal and unpaid interest to Brady Bonds, and obtaining new credit for finance interest payments.
 Holders of certain foreign sovereign debt securities may be requested to participate in the restructuring of such obligations and to extend further loans to their issuers.
 There can be no assurance that the foreign sovereign debt securities in which a Fund may invest will not be subject to similar restructuring arrangements or to requests for new credit which may adversely affect the Fund's holdings.
 Furthermore, certain participants in the secondary market for such debt may be directly involved in negotiating the terms of these arrangements and may therefore have access to information not available to other market participants.

 Investing through Stock Connect.
 An Underlying Fund may invest in China A-shares of certain Chinese companies listed and traded on the Shanghai Stock Exchange and on the Shenzhen Stock Exchange (together, the "Exchanges") through the Shanghai-Hong Kong Stock Connect Program and the Shenzhen-Hong Kong Stock Connect Program, respectively (together, "Stock Connect").
 Stock Connect is a securities trading and clearing program developed by the Exchange of Hong Kong, the Exchanges and the China Securities Depository and Clearing Corporation Limited.
 Stock Connect facilitates foreign investment in the People's Republic of China ("PRC") via brokers in Hong Kong.
 Persons investing through Stock Connect are subject to PRC regulations and Exchange listing rules, among others.
 These could include limitations on or suspension of trading.
 These regulations are relatively new and subject to changes which could adversely impact the Underlying Fund's rights with respect to the securities.
-As Stock Connect is subject to aggregate and daily quota limitations on purchases and the Underlying Fund may experience delays in transacting via Stock Connect.
+There are no assurances that the necessary systems to run the program will function properly.
+Stock Connect is subject to aggregate and daily quota limitations on purchases and the Underlying Fund may experience delays in transacting via Stock Connect.
 The stocks of Chinese companies that are owned by an Underlying Fund are held in an omnibus account and registered in nominee name.
-Please also see the sections on risks relating to investing outside the United States.
+Please also see the sections on risks relating to investing outside the United States and investing in emerging markets.
+See "Foreign Securities" above regarding investing outside the United States.